sap-tutorials/Tutorials/tutorials/cp-portal-freestyle-site-edit-content/cp-portal-freestyle-site-edit-content.md

     | Field | Value |
     | ----- | ----- |
-    | Text  | Statement of Work (SOW) parameters.
+    | **Text**  | Statement of Work (SOW) parameters.
 A SOW helps ensure that expectations are understood and agreed upon by all parties up front.
-    | Image | Click **Replace** to replace the image and select `Testimonial1.jpg` (available in our resources).
+    | **Image** | Click **Replace** to replace the image and select `Testimonial1.jpg` (available in our resources).

    13. **Save** your settings.
    14. In the same way, select the second content Item and enter the following for the text:

     | Field | Value |
     | ----- | ----- |
-    | Text  | Because Velotics is committed to promoting a positive work environment, we expect our suppliers and their employees, agents, and subcontractors to adhere to the same standards of conduct and behavior that we expect from our own employees while they are on The Company property or doing business with The Company.
+    | **Text**  | Because Velotics is committed to promoting a positive work environment, we expect our suppliers and their employees, agents, and subcontractors to adhere to the same standards of conduct and behavior that we expect from our own employees while they are on The Company property or doing business with The Company.
 Suppliers and their employees, agents, and subcontractors (collectively referred to as "Suppliers") must adhere to this Supplier Code of Conduct while conducting business with or on behalf of The Company.
-    | Image | Click **Replace** to replace the image and select `Testimonial2.jpg` (available in our resources).
+    | **Image** | Click **Replace** to replace the image and select `Testimonial2.jpg` (available in our resources).

    15. Click **Save** and use the back button again.

+[DONE]

 [ACCORDION-END]